Justin-Diamond/RapidanAPI/README.md

 The RapidanAPI package can be installed with "pip install RapidanAPI".

 Once this package is installed, various Rapidan datasets can be accessed with just a few lines of code and an API key.
-By changing the "endpoints" and "parameters", you can modify which dataset and columns of data will be pulled by your python script.
+By changing the "endpoints" and "parameters", you can modify the datasets and columns that are being pulled by your python script – which should look something like this:

 {% seo %} {% include head-custom.html %}
 {% highlight python %}
 from RapidanAPI import global_oil_balance

 # API key, balance ID, and columns are passed as parameters
-rapidan_api_key = "RAPIDAN_rapidan_api_key"
+rapidan_api_key = "RAPIDAN_API_KEY"
 balance_id = "2306"
-columns = "Balance"
+columns = "All"

 # Get the data
 df = global_oil_balance(rapidan_api_key, balance_id, columns)